Insights and Updates

 Q: What is an AI hallucination?

-A: It is when an AI system produces information that looks correct but is factually inaccurate or unsupported.
+A: When an AI system produces information that looks correct but is factually inaccurate or unsupported.

 Q: Why are AI hallucinations dangerous in credit?

-A: They can cause poor credit decisions, regulatory risk, and loss of trust in automation.
+A: They cause poor credit decisions, create regulatory risk, and erode trust in automation.

 Q: How can you prevent AI hallucinations?